bustlingbungus/Physics2D/README.md

 ## 2D Pyshics Workshop

-This is a simple simulation of 2D physics for a simple system of elastic collision between spheres.
+This is a simple simulation of 2D physics for a system of elastic collision between spheres.
 This is intended for use in a workshop, essentially an hour long presentation teaching new to intermediate programmers how to create something like this.

 Operates using the formula for elastic collisions: